melugoyal/parallel_sort/README.md

 parallel_sort
 =============

-code for a parallel sort using openMP
+a parallel sort I wrote for use with openMP